Nota-NetsPresso/PyNetsPresso/README.md

   </tr>
 </table>

-## NetsPresso Model Compressor Best Practice

-If you want to experience Model Compressor online without any installation, please refer to the [NetsPresso-Model-Compressor-ModelZoo] repo that runs on Google Colab.

 ## Contact

 Join our [Discussion Forum] for providing feedback or sharing your use cases, and if you want to talk more with Nota, please contact us [here].</br>